 Myles has a keen ability to connect with people from all walks of life.
 His ultimate goal is to cultivate safe and healing spaces where all people can thrive, celebrate their individuality and be empowered to pursue a spiritual journey.

-Myles’s professional experience in the human service field ranges from Emergency Medical Science, Public Health, and Philanthropy.
+Myles’s professional experience in the human service field includes emergency medical science, public health, and philanthropy.
 Most recently, Myles completed his tenure at Howard Brown Health, one of the nation’s largest LGBTQQIA health organizations.

 Myles is married to the love of his life, Precious Brady Davis, a communications professional, diversity advocate, and keynote speaker.